 Once your lender accepts your application, all you can do is wait for their decision.
 If your application is approved, you’ll need to evaluate the loan offer.
 Assuming you accept, your lender should walk you through their closing process.

 Conclusion: Put Your E-Commerce Loan Funds to Use

-Only after evaluating your strengths, weaknesses, the market, and economic trends can you determine how to maximize ROI.
+After evaluating your strengths, weaknesses, the market, and economic trends, you can determine how to maximize ROI.